chrisdickinson/git-read-pkt-line/README.md

 ## API

-this module presents a `through` stream; when written to it removes the appropriate length header and newline ending. if an empty string or buffer is written, it will emit a git "flush packet", which is just a size-0 packet.
+this module presents a `through` stream; when written to it removes the length header; but it leaves the newline ending. if an empty string or buffer is written, it will emit a git "flush packet", which is just a size-0 packet.

 after each line received, it checks to see if the next line starts with `PACK`; and if so will enter recv-pack mode.